 Not everyone was a fan of the Dubai stopover, and the restoration of the traditional kangaroo route has been largely welcomed by our members.
 But it’s not such good news for Qantas flyers that wish to fly to secondary destinations across Europe, such as Rome and Amsterdam.
 They’ll now need to either fly Emirates all the way from Australia, or fly to London and “back-track”.
 The main downside of flying Emirates is the inability to upgrade using Qantas points.

 Qantas does have plans to add more non-stop flights between Australia and Europe.
-Perth-Frankfurt and Perth-Paris are both on the cards as possible new Boeing 787 routes.
+Perth-Frankfurt, Perth-Paris and Perth-Rome are all on the cards as possible new Boeing 787 routes.
 Qantas is also considering launching non-stop Sydney-London flights as early as 2022.
 These flights would be operated by either Boeing 777X or Airbus A350ULR aircraft.
 The flight time from Sydney to London would be 20 hours and 20 minutes.